-Name of Party involved () ((host) indicates a host Party) Private and/or public entity(ies) Kindly indicate if the Party involved whishes to be Project participants () considered as project participant (as applicable) (Yes/No)
+Name of Party involved () ((host) indicates a host Party) Private and/or public entity(ies) Project participants () (as applicable) Kindly indicate if the Party involved whishes to be considered as project participant (Yes/No) Drawil (hoat) Brasil Central Energia S.A.
+N. Brazil (host) Ecoinvest Carbon Brasil Ltda. (private entity) No

-Brasil Central Energia S.A.
-No Brazil (host) Ecoinvest Carbon Brasil Ltda. (private entity) () In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time of requesting registration, the approval by the Party(ies) involved is required.